pirsch-analytics/docs/content/dashboard/overview.md

 *Referrers* list all websites a visitor came from. *[UTM parameters]({{<ref "dashboard/utm.md">}})* help you to track marketing campaigns or gain more detailed insight into referrering websites.

 *[Conversion Goals]({{<ref "dashboard/conversion-goals.md">}})* list custom created visitor and conversion rate goals.

+*Cities* will be displayed when filtering for a country.

 A panel will only display the top 10 results, but you can enlarge it to see all results and more details.
 The *Screen Sizes* panel is only available if you have embedded the [JavaScript snippet]({{<ref "get-started/frontend-integration.md">}}).
 The [backend integration]({{<ref "get-started/backend-integration.md">}}) does not collect this metric.